aiindonesiaart/blog/posts/prompt-gambar-kucing-dengan-ai.md

 - **Description** : A long-haired cat with a silky coat, deep blue eyes, and white paws.
 - **Location** : A peaceful garden surrounded by flowers and greenery.
 - **Activity** : The Birman cat is walking gracefully through the garden, tail held high.
-- Lighting: Soft, ethereal lighting as the sun filters through the leaves.
+- **Lighting** : Soft, ethereal lighting as the sun filters through the leaves.
 - **Style** : Soft watercolor style, capturing the beauty and grace of the cat.
 - **Composition** : The cat is in motion, with the garden and flowers framing the image.
 - **Professionalism** : A delicate, refined illustration that shows the Birman’s elegance.